arx-deidentifier/highdimensional-benchmark/README.md

-# A benchmark for anonymization of high-dimensional data with ARX
+# A benchmark of anonymization methods for high-dimensional in ARX